-- The operator must be aware of safety precautions to prevent physical injury. - Any pressure-containing device can explode, rupture, or discharge its contents if it is over-pressurized.
-Take all necessary measures to avoid over-pressurization. - Operating, installing, or maintaining the unit in any way that is not covered in this manual could cause death, serious personal injury, or damage to the equipment.
+Operating, installing, or maintaining the unit in any way that is not covered in this manual could cause death, serious personal injury, or damage to the equipment and the surroundings.
 This includes any modification to the equipment or use of parts not provided by Xylem.
-If there is a question regarding the intended use of the equipment, please contact a Xylem representative before proceeding. - Do not change the service application without the approval of an authorized Xylem representative.
+If there is a question regarding the intended use of the equipment, please contact a Xylem representative before proceeding.